 Being informed will make you aware that cybercrime can strike just about anyone online.
 Hence, you must be knowledgeable in IT security software.
 Also, cybercrime is a compelling reason for you to use backup tools and implement strict security measures.
 Cybercrime is a grave matter.
 To emphasize, IBM Chairman Ginni Rometty called cybercrime “the greatest threat to … every company in the world.”

 Statistics on the Cybercrime Landscape

 We explore the cybercrime landscape with these cybercrime facts and statistics.
 The numbers will give you an idea of how widespread cybercrimes are in an increasingly digital and connected world.

 - Among 13 crimes measured, the top two most worrisome for Americans are cybercrimes.
 71% feared computer hackers accessing their personal, credit card, or financial information, and 67% worry about identity theft.
 (Gallup)

 - In a survey of cyber attacks experienced by organizations in 5 countries, those in Spain came out as the most targeted at 57%, followed by the Netherlands at 50%, Germany 48%, UK 40%, and US 38%.
 (Hiscox/Forrester Consulting)

 Data breach gets our attention when we read about billions of personal user information stolen from large companies.
-In truth, a data breach can happen to any company big or small and can involve data theft of only a few thousand records.
+In truth, a data breach can happen to companies big or small and can involve data theft of thousands of records.